morningred88/AWS/Account_management_notes.md

 You need to go to us-east-1 region, billing metrics is only available at the region

 CloudWatch console > Alarms > Billing > Create billing alarm > Select Billing name space > you can choose the metric at **two levels**:  either for different AWS services, or total charge for all services in your account.
 The metric name is EstimatedCharges.

+## AWS Budget

+You set a **monthly** budget amount, either money, usage, saving plan or reservation base as threshold to create a alert.